brianc/node-postgres/docs/pages/guides/project-structure.md

 ## example

-_note: I am using callbacks in this example to introduce as few concepts as possible at a time, but the same is doable with promises or async/await_

 The location doesn't really matter - I've found it usually ends up being somewhat app specific and in line with whatever folder structure conventions you're using.
 For this example I'll use an express app structured like so:

 ```